cemallon/plsc31101-final-project/README.md

 1. Narrative.Rmd: Provides a narrative of the project, main challenges, solutions, and results.
 2. Narrative.pdf: A knitted pdf of 00_Narrative.Rmd.
-3. AsylumSlides: Presentation slides discussing the process and results of the project.
+3. AsylumSlides.pptx: Presentation slides discussing the process and results of the project.

 #### Code
 1. 01-AmnestyDF.R: Collects data from Amnesty International search results for "Asylum" and exports data to the file Amnesty_International_Asylum.csv.